digitalmacgyver/vedit/README.rst

 ========================= ======== =============== ====
 Argument                  Required Default         Description
 ========================= ======== =============== ====
-filename                  Yes      -               Path to an image file to use for the Watermark.
+filename                  Yes      None            Path to an image file to use for the Watermark.
 Mutually exclusive with bgcolor. x                         No       "0"             Passed to the ffmpeg overlay filter's x argument to position this watermark.
 Can be a simple numeric value which will be interpreted as a pixel offset from the left, or something more complex like: ``"main_w-overlay_w-10"`` to position near the right of the screen. y                         No       "0"             Passed to the ffmpeg overlay filter's y argument to position this watermark.
 Can be a simple numeric value which will be interpreted as a pixel offset from the top, or something more complex like: ``"trunc((main_h-overlay_h)/2)"`` to position vertically center. fade_in_start             No       None            If specified the watermark will begin to appear at fade_in_start seconds.
 Negative values are interpreted as offsets from the end of the video.